 If you need us to delete a GROW account for you, please contact firstname.lastname@example.org

 Yes.
 You can install a program on your computer that will allow you to do this.
-Please download the program here: https://github.com/growobservatory/MyData/releases
+Please follow these instructions for downloading the program.

 If you have any further questions about installing the program, email email@example.com

 The GROW team has extensively tested the sensors in different climate across Europe and different soil types and found them to be in good agreement with professional sensors and have negligible variation between sensors.
 Figures on the accuracy of the sensors can be found on the Flower Power website